openstack/kuryr-kubernetes/doc/source/installation/devstack/ovn_support.rst

 #.
 Extra configurations.

-   Devstack does not wire up the public network by default so we must do some extra steps for floating IP usage as well as external connectivity:
+   DevStack does not wire up the public network by default so we must do some extra steps for floating IP usage as well as external connectivity:

    .. code-block:: console